CraftAcademyLabs/coach-guides/weeks/week_1.md

 - **Friday:**
   - [ ] Introduce the Weekend Challenge by going over the materials in CraftEd (Same pairs) - Noel
-  - [ ] Do a programming demo with focus on - Faraz
+  - [ ] Do a programming demo with focus on - Noel
     - reading from and writing to a YAML file
     - searching a hash using `select` and `detect` methods
   - [ ] Afternoon: [Individual Technical Interview Training](../miscellaneous/assessments/week_1_assessment.md) - All coaches

 ### Day One Things
 - Notebooks and pens for all participants (I'd like to do a really nice thing with printed pages but for now, just a notebook with a sticker on it is good.)
-- Buy lunch for them Pizzas
+- Buy lunch
 - Introduce the entire team.
 If you don't want to be available at all hours of the day, give them hours of your availability.
 - As much as possible, have logistics already set up: cohort and Atlantis rooms clean and ready to work in, monitors and cables ready, headphones, brickor for the students.
 (Noel has booked The Room - Stockholm)